Hilal El-Helwe

-Hilal Bassam El-Helwe (هلال بسام الحلوة, /apc-LB/; born 24 November 1994) is a professional footballer who plays as a forward for German club FC 08 Homburg.
-A versatile forward, he can play both centrally and as a winger on either flank.
+Hilal Bassam El-Helwe (هلال بسام الحلوة, /apc-LB/; born 24 November 1994) is a professional footballer who plays as a forward or winger for German club FC 08 Homburg.
+Born in Germany, El-Helwe has played for the Lebanon national team.

 After playing for five years in Germany for TSV Havelse, VfL Wolfsburg II, and Hallescher FC, El-Helwe moved to Greek club Apollon Smyrnis in 2018.
 He returned to Germany in 2019, signing for SV Meppen, with whom he played for two years.
-El-Helwe then moved to Asia in 2021, playing for Al-Faisaly in Jordan, Ahed in Lebanon, and Penang in Malaysia.
-After one season at Bourj in Lebanon, El-Helwe returned to Germany and joined SGV Freiberg in 2024.
+El-Helwe then moved to Asia in 2021, playing for Al-Faisaly in Jordan, Ahed in Lebanon, Penang in Malaysia, and Bourj in Lebanon.
+In 2024, El-Helwe returned to Germany and played for SGV Freiberg and FC 08 Homburg.

-Born in Germany, El-Helwe made his international debut for Lebanon in 2015.
+El-Helwe made his international debut for Lebanon in 2015.
 He scored a brace against North Korea in the 2019 AFC Asian Cup, helping Lebanon win their first-ever game in the competition.